MowGreen Guide – 21 Ways to Clean & Serene

 MowGreen invented a double and triple reel mower push gang kit (Reel2Reel(tm)) which allows a single person to mow an acre in two hours.
 It is a great exercise system too, with tool-less design making it easy to switch between single, double and triple reel mowing.
 Kits are manufactured in Bridgeport, CT and can be purchased from MowGreen.

 Our battery powered electric mulching mowers are charged from Solar and 100% green power.
-We have units that can run all day on battery with a single charge with speed up to an acre in a half hour.
-And that unit has a solar charging canopy to charge it while mowing!
+We have units that can run all day on a battery with a single charge and can mow an acre in under an hour.
+Units exist that have solar charging canopies to re-charge while mowing!

-Mowing the grass at longer lengths than most – 3 to 4 inches, has been shown to reduce weeds dramatically while maintaining greener, healthier grass that sinks more carbon too.
+Mowing the grass at longer lengths than most, (3 to 4 inches), has been shown to reduce weeds dramatically while maintaining greener, healthier grass that sinks more carbon too.
 And, regular mowing weekly rather than waiting long periods is healthier because a smaller percentage of the blade is cut each time, creating healthier roots.
+Longer grass suppresses weeds better too.
+For every quarter inch below 4 inches of grass length cut, the chance of weed encroachment goes up a couple percent.

-We use Pearl’s Premium grass seed too (see below under Overseeding), which is rated as the slowest growing, deepest roots, and requires much less mowing, water and fertilizer.
+We offer a variety of high quality grass seed.
+One interesting type is Pearl’s Premium grass seed (see below under Overseeding), which is rated as one of the slowest growing, deepest rooted varieties, and requires less mowing, water and fertilizer.
 It is a mix of mostly native fescues.
-It is also evergreen and looks better than others all year.
+It is also evergreen, so it tends to look good even in the off season.

-2. Trimming – Solar/Green power charged battery string trimmers are clean and serene, and very efficient.
+2. Trimming – Battery-powered string trimmers are clean and serene, and efficient.

-3. Light Edging – Our electric trimmers swivel to become light duty edgers to give lawns a great finished look.
+3. Light Edging – Some electric trimmers swivel to become light duty edgers to give lawns a great finished look.

-4. Sweep up – Solar/Green Power charged battery blowers are as powerful as gas blowers, but clean and quiet!
+4. Sweep up – Electric battery-powered blowers are often as powerful as gas blowers, but clean and quiet!

-Most MowGreen clients get the basic four listed above 20-30 times per season plus some or all of the following:
+Most MowGreen clients get the basic four services listed above plus some or all of the following:

-6. Spring Cleanup – typically done in March or early April, but depends on weather of course.
+6. Spring Cleanup – It’s typically done in March or early April, but depends on weather of course.
 We recommend a light superficial blowing and rake over.
-Mowing soon thereafter with rotary mulching mowers will feed the soil.
-The reason raking shouldn’t be agressive in the Spring is to avoid disturbing and surfacing weed seeds which may give them a better start.
+The reason aggressive raking in the Spring is discouraged is to avoid disturbing and surfacing weed seeds which may give them a better start.

 7. Pre-emergent Weed Control – Corn gluten is effective but must be managed with proper timing.
-We get the only certified non-GMO, organic corn gluten available.
 It suppresses new weed growth in Spring and Fall by desiccation, shunting new seed germination, as well as a protein type reaction that suppresses broad leaf weeds especially.
 When done in Spring, Fall and Spring again, it is reputed to be 90% effective for weed control.
+A corn gluten meal is available which suppresses weeds and delivers nitrogen and pottasium as a “10-0-2” fertilizer.

-9. Overseeding – Keeping grass dominant is great weed control, so overseeding 5 weeks after corn gluten is often done (Spring).
-We use Pearls Premium Ultra Low Maintenance Mix.
-It costs a bit more than what you get at the hardware store, but is ranked best for slow growth and less water and fertilizer – it’s evergreen and resilient.
-A little light raking preceding the seeding makes sense for seed contact with soil for quick rooting.
-We often sprinkle some top soil around when we overseed and also sometimes some straw to help keep it in place and retain moisture.
+9. Overseeding – Keeping grass dominant is great weed control, so overseeding 3 weeks before, or 4-5 weeks after corn gluten is applied is often done (Spring).
+We offer Pearls Premium Ultra Low Maintenance Mix and other top seed mixes tailored to conditions and budget.
+Pearls is higher-priced but is ranked best for slow growth and less water and fertilizer – it’s evergreen and resilient.
+A aeration, raking and de-thatching before the seeding makes sense for seed contact with soil for better germination.
+We often apply a thin layer of compost when we overseed and or straw to help keep grass seed in place and retain moisture.
 Overseeding is often a good idea in Fall as well.

-10. Compost top dressing or tea – This is also suggested to add when overseeding to help the seed get a quick start.
-It also helps maintain healthy soil biology.
+10. Compost top dressing or compost tea – This is also suggested to add when overseeding to help the seed get a quick start and to create and maintain healthy soil biology.

 11. Aeration – Cutting out plugs of soil to provide air to roots keeps them healthy.
 Especially in high traffic packed down areas, this can make a big difference.
-We have stilt like dual core cutters that can be walked on like stilts for a great workout and aeration as fast as aeration machines.
-For larger lawns we do use aeration machines.
+We have stilt like dual core cutters that can be walked on like stilts for a great workout and aeration as fast as aeration machines for tight spaces that are hard to reach with an aeration machine.
+For larger lawns we do electric aeration machines.
 Aeration can be done any time of year, but not suggested for the heat of summer months.
-Important: Only do aeration after it rains or you have watered the lawn, as the soil needs to be moist for the plugs to slide through.
-It doesn’t really work when soil is dry.

 12. Liming – If you are in New England and haven’t limed lately, your PH is acidic and more hospitable for weeds than grass.
 98% of all tests show that lime is needed for good grass growing soil.
 We use Solucal which spreads quickly and easily and is quite affordable.
 It is high in calcium and helps quickly restore the soil’s biology.
 The results are fast and amazing.
 With our acid rain, Solucal is something to add annually in differing doses, first to assure PH scores are high on your soil samples, and half as much to maintain it that way.
 Soil for grass should have a PH rating above 6.
 Most soil tests below that without regular liming.
 A single bag of Solucal can maintain PH for a large lawn (8,000 s.f.) and spreads in about an hour or less.
 One bag for 4,000 s.f. raises the PH.
 This is one of the most important and affordable steps in lawn maintenance (no brainer, about $50, applied).

 13. Weed Control – A mix of pulling weeds, spraying with white vinegar or other organic weed killers, or grinding certain ones down with a trimmer before they produce seeds are good methods.
 Removing weed seeds by hand or with a grass catching mower to keep them off the lawn is good practice.
-We have citrus based weed killer which is a bit more effective than white vinegar (which needs sunlight to work).
+We have citrus based weed killer which is a bit more effective than 5% white vinegar (which needs sunlight to work), while a mix of the citrus weed killer with 20% white vinegar is a great weed killer, but it is not selective, so it will kill grass too.

 15. Mulching – We use organic mulch and have prepared many a bed.
 Its worth noting that leaves are a natural mulch for beds, so for innovators, consider skipping the bed leaves removal, and the bark mulch!